 As of August 2019 when I applied, applicants can arrive at 28 e-Visa designated airports in India which are Ahmedabad , Amritsar , Bagdogra , Bengaluru , Bhubaneshwar , Calicut , Chandigarh , Chennai , Cochin , Coimbatore , Delhi , Gaya , Goa , Guwahati , Hyderabad , Jaipur , Kolkata , Lucknow , Madurai , Mangalore , Mumbai , Nagpur , Portblair , Pune , Tiruchirapalli , Trivandrum , Varanasi , Vishakhapatnam, and 5 designated seaports– Chennai , Cochin , Goa , Mangalore , Mumbai.
 However, he/she can depart from any of the authorized Immigration Check Posts in India.

 It’s popular for travellers to travel into India by land border from Nepal, there are also land borders to cross into India from Pakistan and Bangladesh however with this new visa because it is not technically in your passport already like it used to be if you went to a visa office in your home country.
-I don’t know if you can arrive in India by land anymore as I assume they need the systems to check the visa like they do in the airports and seaports mentioned above.
+From what I understand you CANNOT arrive into India via land border for the first time on an e-visa as they need to put a special stamp in, you can re-enter India via land though once your e-visa is in your passpirt.

-I tried emailing the Indian Visa Online Government but didn’t get a clear answer about land border access.
-If you plan to travel into India by land from Nepal, Pakistan, Bangladesh or any other way, I would strongly recommend speaking to them first to check if thats ok, their email is email@example.com and they provided me with the number +91-11-24300666.
+If you plan to travel into India by land from Nepal, Pakistan, Bangladesh or any other way, I would strongly recommend speaking to the Indian Visa Office first to check if thats ok, their email is email@example.com and their number is +91-11-24300666.

 Lastly, the visa rules for India state that you need proof of exit from India so you may be asked to show a flight out of India when you check in at your departing airport.
 If you don’t have this because you don’t know when or where you’ll leave India from, you can either book a super cheap flight on Skyscanner, or you can use Expedia.com to book a flight when you get asked at the airport and to book a flight with a 24 hour cancellation notice so you can cancel it within 24 hours with no charges!